cadet/CADET-Core/doc/interface/unit_operations/radial_flow_column_1D_config.rst

 When using the DG method, we generally recommend specifying ``USE_MODIFIED_NEWTON = 1`` in :ref:`FFSolverTime`, i.e. to use the modified Newton method to solve the linear system within the time integrator.

 .. note::
    The radial DG method always uses exact integration (no collocation variant).
-The ``EXACT_INTEGRATION`` field is ignored for radial flow models.
+The ``POLYNOMIAL_INTEGRATION_TYPE`` field is ignored for radial flow models.

 Finite Volumes
 ^^^^^^^^^^^^^^